 Early Life and Education

-Igor Tulchinsky was born in Minsk, Belarus SSR, in 1966.
-His parents were both professional musicians.
-In 1977, his family immigrated to the United States.
-He holds an MS in Computer Science from the University of Texas, completed in nine months, and an MBA in Finance and Entrepreneurship from the Wharton School of the University of Pennsylvania.
+Igor Tulchinsky was born in 1966 in Minsk, Belarus, then part of the Soviet Union.
+His parents were professional musicians.
+In 1977, the family immigrated to the United States, where Igor developed an interest in programming, creating video games in high school.
+He earned a B.A. and M.A. in computer science from the University of Texas at Austin, and an MBA from the Wharton School at the University of Pennsylvania.

 Rise to Success